 As Iain McGilchrist notes: "Every realm of academic endeavour is now subject to an explosion of information that renders those few who can still truly call themselves experts, experts on less and less."
 [The master and his emissary: The divided brain and the making of the Western world, Yale University Press, 2009, p.
 3] Medieval urban history might appear to the novice student a confined area of study, but this is far from true.
 Today our knowledge of it is expanding increasingly less through the pioneering work of individual researchers and more through collaborative projects undertaken by multi-disciplinary teams from multiple institutions, and occasionally multiple countries, just as, during the nineteenth and early twentieth centuries, progress owed much to the coordinating or sponsoring initiatives of governments at different levels and of private associations of scholars.

 The Historical Manuscripts Commission and scholarly societies have not been the only sources of series pertinent to urban history.
-For example, the Historic Towns series produced in the late nineteenth century under the general editorship of Freeman and Hunt aimed to make local histories of the more important towns available to the general public, and the Victoria County History series (productive in a slightly sputtering fashion throughout the twentieth century and still continuing its mammoth task today) incorporates more scholarly accounts of the history of numerous towns.
-One of the VCH contributors, Mary Lobel, went on to oversee the Atlas of Historic Towns series, which combined detailed maps of English towns, as they were in the past, with accounts of their development over time by combining documentary, archaeological, cartographic and topographic information; its work covered a dozen cities before there was a hiatus, but is now on the threshold of issuing several more volumes.
+That commission's work fed into and was followed by the even more ambitious programme of the Royal Commission on the Historical Monuments of England, inventorying the topographical, archaeological, and architectural built heritage of many counties, with a few volumes dedicated to particular towns and cities.
+Neither commission was able to complete its work, but their reports remain of much value to historians.
+Other examples include the Historic Towns series produced in the late nineteenth century under the general editorship of Freeman and Hunt, which aimed to make local histories of the more important towns available to the general public, while the more substantial Victoria County History series (productive in a slightly sputtering fashion throughout the twentieth century and still continuing its mammoth task today) incorporates more scholarly accounts of the history of numerous towns.
+One of the VCH contributors, Mary Lobel, went on to oversee the Atlas of Historic Towns series, which combined detailed maps of English towns, as they were in the past, with accounts of their development over time by combining documentary, archaeological, cartographic and topographic information; its work covered a dozen cities before there was a hiatus, but the Historic Towns Trust is now active in producing further volumes and maps.
 More recently English Heritage's Extensive Urban Survey programme has generated a large number of reports mostly on smaller towns (predominantly in southern and western counties) not previously paid much attention that combine archaeological, topographical and documentary information to produce summaries of historical development; but this too seems to have faltered, in the economic downturn, short of its mark, whilst the products from an Intensive Urban Survey programme (looking at 35 cities and larger towns and initially taking the form of archaeological databases) have not, insofar as completed at all, been made widely available.

 For much of the twentieth century the majority of urban studies dealt with specific individual towns (and those mostly the larger ones), largely in isolation, for it is a challenging enough task to examine and analyze the primary documentation relating to a single town, in cases where the town has a well-preserved archive.
 There is today, however, a greater trend to view them in the context of their regions, the nation, or even comparatively with continental cities.
 Some make the assumption that common problems tend to call forth common solutions.
 Given the gaps in evidence for indvidual towns, a comparative approach can provide helpful insights.
 But it runs the risk of focusing unduly on similarities (or presumed similarities) between towns, at the expense of understanding the significance of differences or unique circumstances.